Proper comparison of recursive Struct & Range

 Note that both Struct#hash and Range#hash face the same issue than Array#hash & Hash#hash (see issue #1852)

-Updated by marcandre (Marc-Andre Lafortune) about 10 years ago
+Updated by marcandre (Marc-Andre Lafortune) over 10 years ago

 Here is a patch for the latest 1.9.x that fixes comparison between recursive Struct.
 The right result is now returned, instead of looping forever.
 Note: this fixes Struct only; Range has not been patched.
 Rubyspecs have been updated.